SynapseUI/synapsefi-js-api-wrapper/TEST_SUMMARY.md

 - get all platform's users
 expect response to have key `users_count` which should be `number`

+- get all platform's users with query, page, per_page expect response to have proper `limit`, `page`

 - get one user data with user_id expect response to have key `refresh_token` which should be `string`